-In 2011, Charles joined the research staff of the Joint Center for Artificial Photosynthesis (JCAP), a Department of Energy (DOE) Energy Innovation Hub dedicated to the development of integrated solar-fuels technology.
-As Lead Benchmarking Scientist at JCAP, Charles supervised a research team in the development and implementation of protocols for evaluating the activity and stability of (photo)electrocatalytic materials for the hydrogen evolution reaction (HER), the oxygen evolution reaction (OER), and the carbon dioxide reduction reaction (CO2RR).
+In 2011, Prof. McCrory joined the research staff of the Joint Center for Artificial Photosynthesis (JCAP), a Department of Energy (DOE) Energy Innovation Hub dedicated to the development of integrated solar-fuels technology.
+As Lead Benchmarking Scientist at JCAP, Prof. McCrory supervised a research team in the development and implementation of protocols for evaluating the activity and stability of (photo)electrocatalytic materials for the hydrogen evolution reaction (HER), the oxygen evolution reaction (OER), and the carbon dioxide reduction reaction (CO2RR).

 Prof. McCrory joined the faculty at the University of Michigan in 2015.
 His research program uses a combination of surface science and electrochemistry to study the mechanisms and kinetics of electrocatalytic transformations of small molecules for energy storage and environmental remediation.